YedMavus/ML-Notes/content/README.md

 A latex extended notes taken by Suvam Dey

 Website Credits: Soham Chakraborty and Suvam Dey
+Best place to learn - read up research papers, even try to replicate and improve on them even.
+You can present those as projects even.

 LaTeX Render Credits: Soham Chakraborty